Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/Perl/README.md

     list due to the amount of work this takes.
 EasyBuild has changed its policy with respect to additional packages which would change the way our users need to use the Perl module.

+  * Clang 16 based compilers are more picky and also no longer accept C90 by default, so we needed to set special options for several packages.